-An international research team, led by scientists from the U.S. and Spain, including a University of Michigan geologist, has discovered a nearly complete cranium of an early homo erectus human ancestor, estimated to about 1.5 million years ago, and a partial cranium dated to about 1.26 million years ago, from the Gona study area in Ethiopia’s Afar State.
+An international research team, led by scientists from the U.S. and Spain, including a University of Michigan geologist, has discovered a nearly complete cranium of an early Homo erectus human ancestor.
+It is estimated to be about 1.5 million years old, and a partial cranium dated to about 1.26 million years ago, from the Gona study area in Ethiopia’s Afar State.

 Subscribe to our Newsletter!

 Receive selected content straight into your inbox.